 Key components of NEOT’s Human Rights Policy:

-Our approach to human rights is based on the UN Guiding Principles on Business and Human Rights (UNGP).
+Our approach to human rights is based on the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights (UNGP).
 We continuously develop our approach to managing human rights impacts throughout our supply chain.
 We are committed to improving our internal awareness and expertise in the field of human rights through training and communications.

 The UN Guiding Principles (UNGP) apply to all States and to all business enterprises regardless of their size, sector, location, ownership and structure.